 Five steps to applying spark erosion

-Step 2: In the case of using a portable machine, attach the provided portable electrode head to your drill press, CNC machine, lath, or any type of machine tool.
+Step 2: If you are using a portable machine, attach the provided portable electrode head to your drill press, CNC machine, lath, or any type of machine tool.

 Step 3: Align the electrode to ensure it’s centered over the object you plan to remove and lower the splash bag.
+Verify that the bolts are tight.
 Each machine comes with a splashguard mechanism for safety purposes in order to keep sparks contained and prevent eroded metal from flying.

 Step 4: Switch on the power supply.
 Portable metal disintegrators come with a small, rolling power supply cabinet that is easily transportable.
 The power supply features a built-in coolant tank and heat selector knob.
 For easy usability, all machines come with a chart that directs you on exactly which heat setting to use for each size broken tap or drill that you’re planning to remove.